-- 1. Senior Executive Branch Officials are civilian officials appointed by the President with the advice and consent of the Senate, or civilian employees of the Executive Office of the President or Vice President. - 2.
-Senior Federal Officials80 are Senior Executive Service (SES) or federal employees paid at a rate of pay beyond aGS/GM-15. - 3.
-Military Officials include active duty military personnel and military officers. - 4.
+- 3. Military Officials include active-dutymilitary personnel and military officers. - 4.
 Non-Federal passengers are those visitors not federally employed.
 Procedures for non-Federal passengers are divided into two sub-categories: - a.
-Oil & Gas Operator employees who are picked up and taken to an unmanned facility to accompany BSEE personnel conducting an inspection.
-Procedures for these non-Federal passengers are addressed paragraph B (below) and Appendix A.2 (Company Representatives on Agency Inspections Flights to Unmanned Platforms). - b.
+Oil & Gas Operator employees who are picked up and taken to an uncrewed facility to accompany BSEE personnel conducting an inspection.
+Procedures for these non-Federal passengers are addressed paragraph B (below) and Appendix A.2/Company Representatives on Agency Inspections Flights to Uncrewed Platforms. - b.
 All other non-Federal passengers. - 5.
-The NAM will coordinate the review and approval process for Senior Executive Branch, Senior Federal Officials, and non-Federal visitors traveling offshore on government aircraft. - 6.
-The Chief or Deputy Chief, Office of Offshore Regulatory Programs (OORP) must approve all Federal non-BSEE and non-Federal visitors (other than those addressed in Appendix A.2) in advance of any planned offshore travel on government aircraft.
+The NAM will coordinate the review and approval process for Senior Executive Branch, Senior Federal Officials, and non-Federal visitors traveling offshore on government aircraft.

-78 BSEE contract aircraft are considered Government aircraft.
+77 BSEE contract aircraft are considered Government aircraft.
 Per 41 CFR 102-33 "...Government aircraft is one that is operated for the exclusive use of an executive agency..."

-79 Appendix A.2, DOI Solicitor letter Company Representatives on Agency Inspection Flights to Unmanned Platforms.
+78 Appendix A.2, DOI Solicitor letter Company Representatives on Agency Inspection Flights to Unmanned Platforms.

-80 This includes Region Directors using BSEE contract aircraft for point-to-point travel (November 2, 2011 email from Attorney Advisor, Office of the Solicitor).
+79 This includes Regional Directors using BSEE contract aircraft for point-to-point travel (November 2, 2011 email from Attorney Advisor, Office of the Solicitor).